Nelyah/website/content/short-stories/a-dragons-seeds/index.md

 "I can offer you this privilege, human.
 Should you bring a bag of those seeds every week, I will do my best to restrict my diet to only cows and sheep.
 Consider this a great honour."
 It wasn't quite clear how much honour the human lady thought of the deal, as her mouth just opened, then closed without a sound.
 But this thought, Yuli never even considered it.
 She had already turned and was already flying away.
-Really, it was unconceivable to even consider denying the request of such a grand being.
+Really, it was inconceivable to even consider denying the request of such a grand being.